Jeremy Pena Player Props: Astros vs. Angels

 Jeremy Pena At The Plate

-- He has hit a home run in eight games this year (14.8%), homering in 3.5% of his plate appearances.

-- In 33.3% of his games this season, Pena has had at least one RBI.
-He's picked up more than one in 13.0% and driven in three or more of his team's runs in one contest.
+- Pena has driven in a run in 18 games this season (32.7%), including seven games with more than one RBI (12.7%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.